There’s something in the air — and it’s not love.

-While wildfires and climate issues are beyond the area’s abilities to fix, it’s doing what it can.
-Imperial County, where El Centro is located, holds an annual event where residents can exchange their used gas-powered lawn equipment for a brand new battery-powered mower, trimmer, blower or chainsaw.
+While wildfires and climate issues are beyond the area’s ability to fix, it’s doing what it can.
+Imperial County, where El Centro is located, holds an annual event where residents can exchange their used gas-powered lawn equipment for a brand-new battery-powered mower, trimmer, blower or chainsaw.

 9. Chico, CA

 Chico also ranks No. 6 for single-day pollution.
 It has around 39 days a year with unhealthy or hazardous air, according to Environmental Protection Agency data.

 The Phoenix metro is 11th for single-day pollution.
 Even during the early days of the coronavirus pandemic, when traffic across the country virtually ground to a halt, “ozone stubbornly persisted” in the area, according to The Arizona Republic.

 7. Fairbanks, AK

 Wood-burning stoves are a large source of pollution in this colder latitude where wood is readily available, according to the Anchorage Daily News.
 Power plants, cars and heating oil also contribute.

 Fairbanks ranked No. 3 for single-day pollution, the ALA says.

 The Medford area is ranked 21st for single-day pollution, the ALA says.